Course Title: Innovation Ecosystem and the Future of Work

 Upon successful completion of this course, you will be able to:

-1. Identify strategies for managing the STEM innovations trends impacting on the student's future of work.
+1. Identify and critically analyse the STEM innovation trends impacting on the student's future of work.

-3. Describe how the creative and pragmatic processes determine innovation outcomes.
+3. Critically evaluate how creative and pragmatic processes determine innovation outcomes.

 4. Formulate and communicate a commercialisation strategy to connect innovation with adopters.

-5. Reflect how the innovation process is applied to a discipline/industry.
+5. Reflect how the innovation process is applied to a discipline or industry.

 Overview of Learning Activities